jaalto/project--shell-script-performance-and-portability/README.md

 # SHELL SCRIPT PERFORMANCE TESTS

 How can you write faster and more optimized shell scripts?
-That's the question these test cases on GitHub aim to answer.
+That's the question these test cases on aim to answer.

 - [RESULTS](./doc/RESULTS.md)
 - [RESULTS-BRIEF](./doc/RESULTS-BRIEF.txt)